Taseqite: Notes on chemistry

-The Raman spectra
+Raman spectra

 The Raman spectra of taseqite have features characteristic of other representatives of the eudialyte group.
 The most complex structure is observed in the range of 100–1200 cm−1.
 Pronounced peaks are observed at 127 cm−1 (this peak is also present in the spectra of eudialyte and golyshevite) and 190 cm−1; bands at close (but somewhat higher) frequencies were observed in the Raman spectra of eudialyte, manganoeudialyte, golyshevite, ferrokentbrooksite, and aqualite (at 205–207 cm−1) and in the spectra of georgbarsanovite and raslakite (at 213–217 cm−1).
 Thus, it is reasonable to suggest that the bands at 127 and 190 cm−1 are due to Na–O and Sr–O stretching vibrations, respectively.
 A superposition of bands of different widths is observed for taseqite in the range of 250–350 cm−1; the intensities of these bands depend strongly on the orientation of the plane of polarization.
 The band at 270 cm−1 is comparable with that of the band at 272 cm−1, which manifests itself as a peak in the spectrum of aqualite and as a shoulder in the georgbarsanovite spectrum; however, it is absent in the spectra of the other members of the eudialyte group.
 Other strong bands are observed at 285 and 310–326 cm−1 (the latter group can be put into correspondence with the strong peak observed in the golyshevite and georgbarsanovite spectra).
 All these bands, having a preferred polarization along the c axis, are most likely due to the out-of-plane bending vibrations of silicon‒oxygen rings.
 The weaker band at 387 cm−1 coincides with wide peaks in the oneillite and eudialyte spectra, it is observed as a weak peak in the georgbarsanovite spectrum.

 In the range of 530–590 cm−1, there is a strong band of complex shape, peaking at 560 cm−1 and having shoulders at 527 and 540 cm−1.
 The band at 560 cm−1 was interpreted as a manifestation of the vibrations of (SiO3)n rings, although the vibrations of Zr–O and Fe–O bonds can also be involved.

 The characteristic peak at 605 cm−1 is comparable with the maximum at 612 cm−1 in the Raman spectrum of golyshevite.
 The wide peak in the vicinity of 700 cm−1 can be compared with that observed at 700–710 cm−1 in the spectra of almost all EGMs, except for aqualite.
 The absorption peak at 740 cm−1 is typical of many minerals, including oneillite and eudialyte; it is shifted in the spectra of golyshevite (747 cm−1) and georgbarsanovite (751 cm−1).
 The similar band in the IR spectra of EGMs is due to the bending vibrations of silicon‒oxygen rings, in which electric dipole moment oscillates mainly along the c axis [1].
 This is confirmed by the preferred polarization of the Raman band at 740 cm−1 in the direction perpendicular to the c axis.